-Autar Nehru (Delhi)

 The social impact organisation had an organizational shift to India in 2020 to focus on RTT’s work in India.
 It is focussed on improving teaching-learning outcomes in government schools.
 Currently it has offices in Panchkula, Itanagar, Ahmedabad and Gurugram.

 Newspeg.
 Last July (2022), RTT signed a tripartite agreement with the state government of Arunachal Pradesh and NITI Aayog to provide FLN (foundational literacy and numeracy) programmes to all 3,061 government schools statewide.

 This is the second FLN upgradation agreement initiated by RTT.
 In 2021, it inked a similar agreement with Haryana’s education ministry.
 Moreover, RTT is designing a framework for teacher education institutes across Haryana.
-Largely funded by the Larry Ellison Foundation (the philanthropic arm of Oracle Corporation), RTT provides free-of-charge services to state government schools.
+Largely funded by the Larry Ellison Foundation, RTT provides free-of-charge services to state government schools.

 History.
 An English literature alumna of Lucknow and Ravenshaw universities, Viswanathan quit the Indian Audit and Accounts Service (IA and AS) in 2008.
 In a career spanning two decades in the IAS, she rose to position of Senior General Manager Finance of the Prasar Bharathi Corporation of India.
 After that she served in senior leadership roles with Oxfam India, the London-based VSO (Voluntary Services Overseas) India, Microfinance Network India and UNDP.
 In 2020 she accepted the offer to head RTT.